I am a Clinical Psychologist and I am registered as Practitioner Psychologist with the Health and Care Professions Council (HCPC).

 I use a range of therapy models these include cognitive behavioural (CBT), systemic and psychodynamic therapies.
 I also use mindfulness, Acceptance and Commitment Therapy (ACT), and Compassion Focused Therapy (CFT) as needed.

-Alongside my private practice, I work in the NHS with older people.
-I have links to local universities as a mentor and supervisor for students on doctoral training courses.
+Alongside my private practice, I have links to local universities where I have acted as a mentor and supervisor for students on clinical psychology doctoral training courses.